NAEP Doctoral Student Internship Program

 • Strong organizational and interpersonal skills

-• Sophisticated experience with statistical software such as, but not limited to, Mplus, Python, R, and Stata
+• Proven experience with statistical software such as, but not limited to, Mplus, Python, R, and Stata

-• Additional qualifications for artificial intelligence applicants: familiarity with generative models like transformers (e.g., GPT-4, Llama 2) and cloud services, good understanding of ethical AI principles, and experience with NLP and computer vision (preferred but not required)
+• Additional qualifications for applicants to the artificial intelligence topic area: familiarity with generative models like transformers (e.g., GPT-4) and cloud services, good understanding of ethical AI principles, experience with NLP methods such as topic modeling, and experience in evaluating AI using appropriate metrics

 Additional application requirements